 Last but not least, salesforce excellence requires a consultative selling approach grounded on building customer loyalty and active listening.
 In this new paradigm, the conventional product-and-price sales approach needs to take a back seat.
 Today’s global customers demand it.

 “Strategic Sales Management” is designed for CEOs, chief sales officers, sales directors and chief marketing officers.
 Over three days, participants will gain insights to boost the performance of their sales team, optimize the selling process and increase organizational effective through new digital applications.
-The next edition will take place on IESE’s Madrid campus on January 21-23, 2020.
+The next edition will be in a hybrid format and will start on February 22, 2021.

 Written by business communicator and editor Suzanne Hogseth